swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 #### General Room Usage and Links

 Rooms are generally used as follows.
-However, any room can be used for other purposes if available.
+However, any room can be used for other purposes if it is available.
 Links below will open Zoom and enter the respective room.

 * [**Room 1:**](https://carpentries.zoom.us/my/carpentriesroom1) Instructor Training